Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 This prevents it from sticking to the table and is easy to transfer to a baking tray before using the cookie cutters to make your Elf, Santa, Reindeer and Gingerbread Men.

 We used these Christmas Cookie Cutters from Joie, and a small gingerbread man cookie cutter.
-All available from Amazon.
+All are available from Amazon.

 I also found this cute family of Gingerbread cutters too which I will be buying next time I make my Iced Christmas Biscuits!